rcasas37/PUPS/ROV/rov_README.md

-Python program used to control the ROV and poll sensor for data
+Python program used to control the ROV and poll sensors for data